babusid/ECE361C---Multicore-Computing-Notes/Chapter 6 - Sorting Algorithms.md

 			- each element of C is similarly defined to B, but with max instead
 		- **Then B, C are bitonic, AND all values in B are less than or equal to all values in C.**
 #### Bitonic Sort Algorithm
+- Bitonic Merge operation is easily parallelizable *using a comparator network.*
+- Instead of sorting both halves of the array in the same direction (a la mergesort), we sort the first half in ascending order and the second in descending order.
+The resulting array is a **bitonic sequence** and we can apply **bitonic merge** to it.
+- **Bitonic Merge** splits the array into two parts *using the Bitonic Merge Lemma*. **Then** it does pairwise comparison to create a sorted array.
+- The algorithm recursively calls itself on the left and right half arrays.
+Each of these calls can occur in parallel.
+BitonicMerge first does $n/2$ comparisons in parallel.
+It then recursively calls bitonicMerge on both halves.
+Since we halve input each time, and all comparisons are in parallel, it takes $O(log(n))$ time.
+- Parallel Time $T(n) = T(n/2) + O(log(n)), T(1) = O(1)$.
+Therefore, $T(n) = T(n/2) + log(n) = O(log^2(n))$
+##### TLDR HOW ALGORITHM WORKS
+1. Recurse down, splitting $A$ into left and right.
+You want to sort left in ascending, right in descending
+2. When you return from a recursion, you have a bitonic subsequence
+3. You use bitonic merge lemma to split that subsequence into two bitonic subsequences
+	- Subsequence bitonic property is nice because you know they are sorted
+4. You do pairwise comparison and stitch the two subsequences together into a non-bitonic ascending or descending array depending on which direction you want it sorted
+5. Return upwards
 ## 6.6 - Sorting without pairwise comparison
+TODO: Later - not needed for test 2 :)